mozilla/pontoon/specs/0111-redesign-profile-page.md

 ## Self-approval ratio

-Displayed in a graph, it’s the ratio between the number of translations submitted directly — or self-approved after submitting them as suggestions — over the total number of translations submitted.
+Displayed in a graph, it’s the ratio between the number of translations submitted directly — or self-approved after submitting them as suggestions — over the total number of translations approved.
 This data point is meaningful only for users with translator rights (translators, locale managers), as it will always be 0 for contributors.

 Example: if a person has 100 approved translations, but 60 are self-approved, the self-approval ratio will be 60%.